-Both the BBC and the BASW have reported that social workers fear the easing of pandemic restrictions will lead to a "tsunami of needs" putting social services resource under unprecedented pressure.
+Both the BBC and the BASW have recently reported that social workers fear the easing of pandemic restrictions will lead to a "tsunami of needs" putting social services resource under unprecedented pressure.
 A survey of 1,119 social workers found that the majority experienced an increase in referrals and larger caseloads after lockdown restrictions were eased in Summer/Autumn 2020.
 This coincided with increasing numbers of children returning to schools.
-As above, teachers and schools play a crucial role in identifying children in need
+As above, teachers and schools play a crucial role in identifying children in need and it is anticipated that the easing of the current lockdown and return to schools on 8 March 2021 will lead to a similar surge in referrals.

 It is inevitable that with an increased workload and ongoing lack of resources / restrictions on services, the risk of mistakes arising from an inability to pro-actively review each family in need, increases.
 The survey by BASW found that 77% of social workers were concerned about their ability to safeguard and protect vulnerable adults and children during lockdown.
 Almost a third of social workers said they were unable to carry out their duties with the confidence and support they needed during the pandemic.
+These difficulties are likely to come under increased scrutiny and pressure as lockdown restrictions are eased and social workers wrestle with the full force of the tsunami of needs.